isomerpages/moe-rosyth/_for-parents/Parents Portal/Primary 2 (2022).md

 Bully Free (Children's Society): [Bully Free](https://bullyfree.sg/) <br>
 This includes tips and advice to help children handle bullying effectively.

-Holistic Health Framework (MOE): [Holistic Health Framework](https://www.moe.gov.sg/page%20not%20found?item=%2feducation%2fprogrammes%2fholistic-health-framework&user=extranet%5cAnonymous&site=moe-website) <br>
-This includes resources for weight management.

-Heath Promotion Board: [Health Promotion Board](http://www.hpb.gov.sg/HOPPortal/) <br> This includes resources on health and disease prevention.
+Heath Promotion Board: [Health Promotion Board](http://www.hpb.gov.sg) <br> This includes resources on health and disease prevention.

-Primary School Education Booklet (MOE): [Primary School Education Booklet](https://www.moe.gov.sg/docs/default-source/document/education/primary/files/primary-school-education-booklet.pdf) <br>
-This includes tips on how you can help your child in his early years of education.

 Schoolbag.sg - The Education News Site: [Schoolbag.sg](https://www.schoolbag.edu.sg/) <br>
 This features education news and tips from MOE.
 You can also sign up for its monthly Schoolbag Newsletter.

-Teaching and Learning Resources: [Teaching and learning Resources](https://www.moe.gov.sg/page%20not%20found?item=%2feducation%2fsyllabuses%2fresources&user=extranet%5cAnonymous&site=moe-website) <br>
-This is a useful link to the various subjects' teaching and learning resources.

 Moo-O: [Moo-O](https://www.moo-o.com/) <br>
 Moo-O is a digital storybook.
 It transforms readers instantly into story characters, creating a whole new experience for Reading Aloud.
 Moo-O highly engages and motivates children to read fluently and expressively.
 It provides an excellent opportunity for family bonding through reading.